A Selection of the Best Pizza in Jerusalem.

 - P2 (Not Kosher)

 P2 serves Italian thin-crust pizza in the heart of Jerusalem and they also have gluten-free pizza.
-Other interesting dishes include panzanella salad, calzone and gnocchi.
-They do not have a menu online and do not deliver, but do offer take-away.
+Other interesting dishes include Panzanella salad, calzone and gnocchi.
+The P2 English menu is available on their website, and every dish can be ordered as a vegan or gluten-free option for no extra charge.
+They recently started delivering to most of Jerusalem.

 - Chili Pizza (Not Kosher)

 Chili Pizza has been around for several years.
 The fast-food place serves a traditional range of toppings to satisfy non-kosher consumers, such as ham and pineapple, pepperoni and cheese, bacon and eggs, and spicy beef and sweetcorn.
-They have ready-made pizzas by the slice and but the freshly made individual pizzas are much better.
+They have ready-made pizzas by the slice and but the freshly made individual pizzas are much better, although I find the base undercooked.
+They also have some pasta and dessert on the menu.

 Chili Pizza, 28 Hillel Street, 02 625 4040